 - Calculate salaries and overtime pay

 - Communicate clearly employees’ statutory benefits

 - Evaluate KET (Key-Employment Terms) based employment contract

-- Prepare for upcoming changes in 2017’s Employment Act
+- Prepare for upcoming changes in Employment Act on 1 April 2019

 - Appreciate cross-referencing of EA to other relevant Employment Laws and TAFEP (Tripartite Alliance for Fair Employment Practices) guidelines